icclab/disco/README.md

    curl -v -X GET http://xxx.xxx.xxx.xxx:8888/haas/ -H 'Accept: text/occi' -H "X-User-Name: $OS_USERNAME" -H "X-Tenant-Name: $OS_TENANT_NAME" -H "X-Password: $OS_PASSWORD"
    ```

-   This will list all clusters which have been deployed for the given username on the given DISCO instance.
+   This will list all clusters which have been deployed for the given username / tenant on the given DISCO instance.

 4. If you want to know the IP of your newly created cluster, issue the following HTTP command: